An ETA is required. We can assist in processing this document.

 Learn More: Tourist ETA

-The ETA is an official authorization for a short visit to Sri Lanka and is issued electronically.
-Applicants will receive their visas via email, after filling the application form with the necessary information and once the online credit card payment is completed.
-The entire process is quick and easy.
+The ETA is an official authorization for short-term visits to Sri Lanka and is issued electronically.
+Applicants will receive their visas via email after completing the application form with the necessary information, and once the online payment is completed.
+Simple, right?

 Use our Visa Calculator Tool